Basic Cryptocurrency Terms for beginners and Their Meanings

 Blockchain

-A blockchain comprises a number of blocks, each containing a group of transactions and a cryptographic connection to the block before it.
-Doing this creates a blockchain with a complete history of all network transactions.
+A blockchain consists of a number of blocks, each containing a set of transactions and a cryptographic link to the block before it.
+This creates a blockchain containing a complete history of all network transactions.

 Block

-A computer file that stores a group of transactions and a cryptographic link to the previous block on the blockchain.
+A computer file that stores a set of transactions and a cryptographic link to the previous block on the blockchain.

 Block Height

-The number of blocks that have been added to the blockchain since the genesis block, the first block ever created.
-For example, as of October 20, 2021, the block height of Bitcoin is 709,418.
+The number of blocks added to the blockchain since the original block, the first block ever created.
+For example, as of October 20, 2021, the block height for Bitcoin is 709,418.

 Block Reward

-The amount of cryptocurrency awarded to the miner who creates a new block on the blockchain.
-The block reward is usually halved every few years to control the supply of the cryptocurrency.
+The amount of cryptocurrency awarded to a miner who creates a new block on the blockchain.
+The block reward is typically halved every few years to control the cryptocurrency supply.
 For example, the current block reward for Bitcoin is 6.25 bitcoins per block.

 Consensus Mechanism

-The method by which the nodes on the network agree on the validity of new blocks and transactions.
-Different cryptocurrencies use different consensus mechanisms, such as proof-of-work or proof-of-stake.
+The method by which nodes on the network agree on the validity of new blocks and transactions.
+Different cryptocurrencies use different consensus mechanisms, such as Proof of Work or Proof of Stake.

 Cryptography

-This is simply the use of mathematical techniques to encode and decode data.
-Cryptography guarantees that only authorized parties can access or modify blockchain data.
+This is simply the use of mathematical techniques to encrypt and decrypt data.
+Cryptography ensures that only authorized parties can access or modify blockchain data.

 Decentralization